 - Tell recipients where you’re located.
 Include your address in the email, typically in the footer.
 It doesn’t have to stand out, but it has to be present.

 - Tell recipients how to opt out of receiving future emails from you.
-Best practices include adding an unsubscribe link in the header, in addition to the requisite one in the footer of each email, to make opting out easy.
+Best practices include adding an unsubscribe link in the header, in addition to the footer of each email, to make opting out easy.

 - Honor opt-out requests promptly.
 When someone unsubscribes, stop sending them emails immediately, if you can.
 If your system is unable to, inform the user how many days it will take for them to be removed.